• Pinterest

 If you’re looking for a way to add texture and interest to your home decor, you will love these Architectural Salvage Decorating Ideas!

-I recently spent a few days in Waco, Texas.
+I spent a few days in Waco, Texas about two years ago.
 I stayed at a home that incorporated a lot of architectural salvage elements into the decor.
-I will share some photos from my stay there as well as some photos and ideas from my own home.
+I will share some photos from my stay there as well as some photos and ideas from my own homes.
 I hope you will enjoy seeing these ideas!
 Hopefully it will spark your creativity!

 What is Architectural Salvage?